-This application pertains to activities of Foreign-Trade Zone No. 92.
-The grantee of the Zone project is the Mississippi Coast Foreign Trade Zone, Inc., a non-profit corporation, organized under the laws of the State of Mississippi, whose Board members are appointed by various public agencies.
+This application pertains to activities of Foreign-Trade Zone No. 92, located in Hancock, Harrison, and Jackson Counties, Mississippi.
+The grantee of the Zone project is the Mississippi Coast Foreign Trade Zone, Inc. a non-profit corporation, organized under the laws of the State of Mississippi, whose Board members are appointed by various public agencies.